Mad-Doc/ESP32-3224s028r-grbl-Controller/README.md

 - the work position (Wpos) and the machine position (Mpos)
 - the last error and alert message.

+!
+not working , i2c nunchuck pin 21 are used by lcd backlight pwm command ! fonction désactived for prevent uncontrolled action !
 Optionnally you can connect a Nunchuk (kind of joystick) in order to move the X, Y, Z, axis.<br>
 To move the axis, you have to move the joystick (up/down/left/right) and simultaneously
 - press the C button to move X/Y axis,
 - press the Z button to move Z axis
 Nunchuk is automatically disconnected when the source of Gcode USB or Telnet.

+!

 ## Hardware

 To implement this project you need:
-- an ESP32 development board and
+- an ESP32-3224s028r tft board
-- a display module combining 3 components:
-  - a touch screen 320 X 240 a ILI9341 (display controller),
-  - a XPT2046 (control the touch panel) and
-  - a SD card support.<br>

-It should also be possible to use a separate SD card support.<br>
-Note: this configuration uses the ILI9341 with 4 wires (CLK, MOSI, MISO and CD).<br>
-Currently, this project works only with a TFT having a ILI9341 chip, a resolution of 320X240 and XPT2046 chip for the touch screen.
-If you are using another display, you should change the code yourself.
+- modding board required for serial usage (not for BT or wifi )
+- remove RGB led in back of pcb
+- in the 6 pad present , ignore the 2 central pad (or soldering simple led in place if you have )
+- the other 4 pad , left sold jump the upper and lower pad , and same to the right
+- the pad left are io16 pin and pulled up = RX pin to Grbl
+- the pad right are io17 pin and pulled up = TX pin to Grbl
+- Important NOTE
+- TX and RX pin are 3.3V pin , do NOT use TTL 5V tx rx directly , please use spécific vcc rs232 converter before connecting to arduino or other controller rs232 !!
+- if your connect directly , esp32 burn't quickly !
+- for exemple , use this product for safe TX and RX usage https://fr.aliexpress.com/item/1005003731129946.html?spm=a2g0o.order_list.order_list_main.470.60335e5b9tsz3S&gatewayAdapt=glo2fra

 ## Software

 This project compiles in Arduino IDE but it requires:
-- to add in Arduino IDE the software that support ESP32.
+- to add in Arduino IDE the software that support ESP32 dev Module.
 The process is explained e.g. in this link https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/
 - to edit the file config.h from this project in order to specify if you plan to use the WiFi and if so if you are using the ESP32 in station mode or in access point mode.
    When using the WiFi, you must also specify the SSID (= name of the access point) and the password (in access point mode, it must contain at least 8 char)<br>